nakshatraraghav/cypherstorm/README.md

   cypherstorm benchmark [flags]

 Flags:
-  -h, --help                help for benchmark --input-path string   input path of the files to benchmark
+  -h, --help                 help for benchmark --input-path string    input path of the files to benchmark --output-path string   output path of the files log and excel file

 ```